A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Other plans – and their limits

-Is short-term health insurance available for purchase in your state?Unless you have a qualifying event or become eligible for Medicaid, Medicare, or employer-sponsored coverage, the only plans you can purchase outside of open enrollment are those that are not deemed minimum essential coverage.
+Is short-term health insurance available for purchase in your state?Unless you qualify for a special enrollment period or become eligible for Medicaid, Medicare, or employer-sponsored coverage, the only plans you can purchase outside of open enrollment are those that are not deemed minimum essential coverage.

-This includes discount plans, critical illness insurance, dental and vision plans, health care sharing ministry plans, accident supplements, Farm Bureau plans available in several states, and short-term medical insurance policies.
-Of the plans that are available outside of open enrollment, short-term policies are probably the best coverage option, but they should not be considered a good substitute for an ACA-qualified plan.
+This includes discount plans, critical illness insurance, dental and vision plans, health care sharing ministry plans, accident supplements, Farm Bureau plans available in several states, and short-term medical insurance policies — which are now limited to total durations of no more than four months, including renewals.
+But none of these coverage options can considered a good substitute for an ACA-qualified plan.

 It’s important to understand that short-term plans are, by definition, temporary health insurance policies, and they have set expiration dates.
 And while the loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period for ACA-compliant individual market plans, short-term policies are not minimum essential coverage.
 So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires (you would, however, be able to join your employer’s plan when your short-term plan ends, as the termination of a short-term plan is a qualifying event for employer-sponsored coverage; HHS clarified that point in the 2018 rules for short-term plans).